learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 I am the 2, I love to count!
 ```

+> You may notice that running this code in repl.it produces a different output,
+> and includes `3` as the last line in the output to the terminal.
+Why?
+The
+> reason for this is that in addition to displaying the `console.log`
+> statements, repl.it also shows what the last line of code evaluates to.
+In
+> this code snippet, the last line of code that is evaluated is
+> `count = count + 1`, which will be `3` by the time our while loop is finished,
+> so that's why the `3` shows up at the end.

 Let's say we forgot the line `count = count + 1`.
 If our `count` variable never
 changes, our _condition expression_ would _always_ be `true` and we'd have an
 infinite loop.
 (Hint: this is a very common mistake, even for experienced
 programmers.)

-> You may wonder why we're starting our counter variable at 0 instead of 1.
-The answer may sound a bit... opaque.
-It's because, in computer science, arrays are _indexed_ starting with 0 instead of 1.
-In other words, we need to use the _index_ value of 0 to retrieve the first element from an array.
-Because loops are frequently used to access elements in arrays, the _convention_ is to start loop counter variables at 0 instead of 1.
-If this doesn't entirely make sense at this point, don't worry — it will become clearer when we learn about arrays.
+> You may _also_ wonder why we're starting our counter variable at `0`instead of
+> `1` The answer may sound a bit... opaque.
+It's because, in computer science,
+> arrays are _indexed_ starting with 0 instead of 1.
+In other words, we need to
+> use the _index_ value of 0 to retrieve the first element from an array.
+> Because loops are frequently used to access elements in arrays, the
+> _convention_ is to start loop counter variables at 0 instead of 1.
+If this
+> doesn't entirely make sense at this point, don't worry — it will become
+> clearer when we learn about arrays.

 ## Learn About Operators Used to Increment/Decrement